-The inverter/charger control panel is located near the monitor panel.
+The inverter/charger control panel is located near the monitor panel or near the slideout control switches, depending on model.

 When the inverter is not being used, it should be shut off at the control panel.
 The inverter could drain the house batteries if the shoreline is not connected to external power and the House/ Coach Battery Disconnect switch is on.